barseghyanartur/django-fobi/README.rst

 If you wish to allow form handler plugin to be used only once in a form, set the ``allow_multiple`` property of the plugin to False.

-As said above, Fobi comes with several bundled form handler plugins.
+As said above, `django-fobi` comes with several bundled form handler plugins.
 Do check the source code as example.

 Define and register the form handler plugin
 -------------------------------------------